 On 26th January 1956, Beryl married Raymond Henry Pearce, a market gardener and son of Herbert Henry Pearce, another market gardener of The Baths.
 In 1964 Samuel Roger married Jackie Hughes who came from outside the area.

 At some stage in the early 1960’s the property was demolished.
-Finally on 6th September 1963 the site of the building was sold to Thornbury Rural District Council, together with the land on which 14 Rock Street stood, for £425.
+Finally on 6th September 1963 the site of the building was sold by A. W. Honeyborne to Thornbury Rural District Council, together with the land on which 14 Rock Street stood, for £425.
 They incorporated it into the car park which is still used.